JanSharp/inserter-throughput-lib/notes.md

   - [x] variant which just takes an inserter entity and figures it out
 - [x] add vec.floor and the likes
 - [x] thumbnail
+- [ ] figure out a better way to handle the docs.
+The mod portal long description is limited to 35k bytes

 It takes 1 tick after placement for an inserter's stack bonuses to get applied.
 Oof.
 This is handled through the library function `get_stack_size`.